 All casual employees are expected to enter all hours worked into the timesheet.

 The majority of casual times submitted will be based on either start/end times or total hours against various Casual Hour attendances.
-In this scenario, the total hours entered which is paid at 100% will be used to calculate the employee’s Long Service Leave accrual.
-Where these casual hours tips into Overtime, these hours will not be included in leave accrual calculations.
+In this scenario, the total hours entered which is paid at 100% will be used to calculate the employee’s Long Service Leave average for payment.
+Where these casual hours tips into Overtime, these hours will not be included in average calculations.

 There are certain casual attendances, applicable to RMIT Academic, RMIT Vocational Education and RMIT Training Teaching casuals, which are paid based on assumed working times as per the Enterprise Agreements.
-These attendances will be claimed as a unit in Workday with the assumed hours being held in GlobalView® and used to calculate the payment as well as the basis for Long Service Leave accrual.
+These attendances will be claimed as a unit in Workday with the assumed hours being held in GlobalView® and used to calculate the payment as well as used in the Long Service Leave average calculations.
 These attendance claims will still be loaded into the Attendances infotype (2002), and the unit claim will be stored as an ‘hour’ (this infotype doesn’t support units) however this calculation to produce assumed hours will be performed within time evaluation.

 Casual employees are not entitled to claim greater than the assumed hours.
 It is expected that this restriction will be included in Workday against the attendance claim.